TrevorHProgramming/TrevorHProgramming.github.io/README.md

 <H3>TF2004 File Converter v0.4.4 is here.</H3>

 Patch notes:
 Added a mode indicator and filename label.
-These display what the current operation mode is (Model, texture, database, etc) and the last opened file. </br>
+These display what the current operation mode is (Model, texture, database, etc) and the last opened file. <br>
-Bugfixes for ITF export</br>
+Bugfixes for ITF export<br>
-Corrected column labels for ITF palette table</br>
+Corrected column labels for ITF palette table<br>
-Added a color preview to the ITF palette table</br>
+Added a color preview to the ITF palette table<br>

 <HR>